 The WCX Board of Directors is composed of two representatives from each member state who are appointed by the Governors and Treasurers.
-The CEO of Partnerships BC serves as an Advisor to the Board.
+A representative of Partnerships BC serves as an Advisor to the Board.

 Laura Lockwood-McCall has served as the Oregon State Treasury's Director of Debt Management for the past 11 years.
 In this capacity, she oversees the structuring and sale of approximately $2 billion annually in various general obligation, revenue, and conduit bonds issued by the State of Oregon and its various state agencies.
 Other duties include coordinating the State's rating agency, disclosure, and investor relations functions; monitoring of the debt issuance activities of Oregon's local governments; and serving as the State Treasurer's representative on various Oregon debt-related boards and infrastructure finance authorities.
 Prior to this service, Ms. Lockwood-McCall served for many years as a public finance officer in large city and county governments in California and Florida and at the state level in Virginia.
 Ms. Lockwood-McCall has long been an active participant in municipal debt policy circles, both as a frequent presenter at public finance conferences and as a member of the executive boards of both the State Debt Management Network of the National Association of State Treasurers and the Debt Policy Committee of the Government Finance Officers' Association.
 Ms. Lockwood-McCall received her BA in History from the University of California, Santa Cruz and a Master's in Public Policy from Harvard's Kennedy School of Government.